CubeCart 3.0 Installation and Configuration

 E-commerce applications come in all shapes and sizes, ranging from storefront solutions that generate Web pages, to bolt-on shopping carts that can be added to existing sites with product listings.
 There is also a wide range of costs, ranging from completely free to completely overpriced.
 For Web developers who wish to modify an e-commerce application for a client, there is also a range of code availability, ranging from entirely open source to entirely locked down (typically using some sort of PHP encoder).

-In this tutorial, we will consider the different versions available, and their licensing options, as well as how to install and configure it.
+In this tutorial, I will consider the different versions available, and their licensing options, as well as how to install and configure it.

 To run CubeCart, you will need several components: a Web server, a MySQL database, the PHP scripting language, and either Zend Optimizer or ionCube PHP Encoder, for decoding protected files.
 All of these components should be installed and verified to work, before installing CubeCart itself.
 Most competent Web hosting services provide all of these needed components.

 For this tutorial, I will be utilizing Apache version 2.2.8, MySQL 5.0, and PHP 5.2.5.
 But CubeCart will work fine with many of the earlier versions of these components.
 If you are setting up a development environment on a Windows server, then detailed information can be found at DeveloperTutorials.com, with instructions on how to install and configure Apache, MySQL, and PHP.

 cURL with SSL support is required for some shipping and payment modules.
 The GD image library is recommended, for product image manipulation.